“Oceans Of Fantasy”

 In August Boney M. was back in Germany where two tracks from their forthcoming album “Oceans Of Fantasy” were released as a double A-side single: “El Lute/Gotta Go Home”.
 The single entered the German single chart on 6th August at no. 7 where it stayed for 2 weeks before heading to the no. 1 spot on 20th August.
 It stayed at the no. 1 spot for 8 weeks in a row and achieved gold.
 In Denmark the single was of course also another hit and was awarded gold as well.

 In England things were about to change on the single market.
 “Gotta Go Home” was picked to be the A-side and it was the first Boney M. single to miss the Top 10.
 “Gotta Go Home” peaked just out-side the Top 10 at no. 12.
 On the 1st October the single was awarded silver in England.

 Boney M. played a packed Wembley Arena in London a week before their new album “Oceans Of Fantasy” would be released on 21st September.
 The group was at this time on tour in England and Ireland.
 A tour that once again was very successful.

 When “Oceans Of Fantasy” was released in England it went stragiht to no. 1 in the album chart and was awarded gold right away.
 The LP would go platinum in early 1980.

-In Germany the LP was also another smash going to no. 1 in the album chart.
+In Germany the LP entered the album chart on 1st October at no. 8.
+The following week (8th October) it went to no. 5 before going to no. 1 on 15th October.
 It stayed at no. 1 for 2 weeks and had a total of 11 weeks in the Top 10.
 In total “Oceans Of Fantasy” stayed 37 weeks in the German album chart.

 The LP would enjoy the same success in Denmark where it would turn out to be the 4th best selling LP in the year end chart.
 “Nightflight To Venus” would be the 37th best selling LP of the year.